mad-cat-lon/tosleuth/README.md

 2. `npm install`
 3. When you want to generate a production build for testing in Firefox, do `npm run build`

-## Playing around with the vector DB
-Run `testing.py` to see how embeddings are retrieved!
-This code initializes our vector store and allows us to query it interactively.
-Enter some text and see what snippets of text are returned - play around with the different parameters in `rag.py`, along with the chunking in `utils/chunking.py` to see how it affects the search results

 ## Running the Firefox extension
 Go to `about:debugging#/runtime/this-firefox`